codeine-cd/codeine/README.md

 * set environment variables: JAVA_HOME, CODEINE_WORKAREA
 * execute: deployment/bin/run-server.pl

-### Configure mysql
+### Configure MySql
 TBD

 ### Basic terms
-TBD
+* Node - an application that is deployed on a single machine
+* Project - a set of homogeneous nodes
+* Monitor - a script that runs on each node of a project to monitor its status.
+Project can have multiple monitors.
+* Command - a script that runs on selected nodes of a project, to execute some action (deploying a new version for example).
+Project can have multiple commands.

 ## Features:
 * Deployment and upgrades of new versions
  * Script based automation
  * Immediate / Progressive execution
- * Full control during deployment: progress view, manual cancel etc…
+ * Full control during deployment: progress view, manual cancel etc...
  * Fully customized when needed with simple interface
 * Monitoring
  * Script based
  * Email notification
  * Automatic trigger for deployment cancellation
 * Permissions management
- * Access level seperation per user / project (view / command / configure)
+ * Access level separation per user / project (view / command / configure)
  * Easily manageable
 * Dashboard with all the deployment information of your project in one place
  * Versions